arunoda/laika/_posts/2013-05-1-getting-started.md

 You need to place you tests in `tests` folder in your meteor app.
 Files placed in the tests folder will not be included in your app.

 ### Our simple app
-Our simple meteor application has a collection shared in both the client and server
+Our simple meteor application has a collection shared in both the client and server.
+This sample app is available on [`github`](https://github.com/arunoda/hello-laika)

     //collections.js
     Posts = new Meteor.Collection('posts');